---

 ```

-If you run this a few times, and your mock data stream is still running, you'll see this number increase.
-Neat.
+If you run this a few times while your mock data stream is running, the number increases.

 {% callout type="tip" %}

 This project uses mock data streams to simulate data generated by a hypothetical document signatures app.
-If you have your own app that's generating data, you don't need to do this!
-You can just add the helper functions to your codebase and call them to send data directly from your app to Tinybird.
+If your app generates data, skip this step.
+Add the helper functions to your codebase and call them to send data directly from your app to Tinybird.

 {% /callout %}